How Seed Hardness Shapes Beak Angles Over Time

 accumulated over tens of thousands of years.

-A beak therefore reflects
+A beak therefore reflects present food.

-and past climatic fluctuation.
+And past climatic fluctuation.

-Hard food does not demand a “strong” beak
+Hard food does not demand a “strong” beak.

-What conditions require
+What conditions require is not extreme force.

-but sustainable transmission.
+It is sustainable transmission.

-Structures that are too sharp
+Structures that are too sharp fail to persist under wear.

-and structures that are too blunt
+Structures that are too blunt fail as well.

-lies within the range
+What remains lies within the range

 where function could be maintained.

-If this process is viewed from intention or purpose
+If viewed from intention or purpose,

 the story quickly becomes simple.

-how long time was traversed,
+But if one follows how long time was traversed,

 how conditions repeated,